-In his book, Industrial/Organizational Psychology: An Applied Approach, professor Michael Aamodt (2010) describes a typical day in the life of a typical person in this manner:
+In Industrial/Organizational Psychology: An Applied Approach, Aamodt (2013) described a day in the life of a typical person in this manner:

 |Commute to work||1 hour|

 Incredibly, when given a choice to work or stop working, many of us would choose to keep on working!

 From 1973 to 1996, the National Research Council asked people one simple question, “If you were to get enough money to live as comfortably as you would like for the rest of your life, would you continue to work or would you stop working?”
 Over the span of two decades, 7 out of 10 people said that they would keep on working (NRC, 1999).